 The package contains twelve 425-grain arrows that let you shoot up to 460 FPS with the Aculeus.
 These are high quality 100% carbon arrows have a total length of 22 inches.
 You’ll also receive some good quality Grim Reaper broadheads in the package.

-If you want to reach speeds in the range of 466-480 FPS, I recommend buying the Pro-Lite 370-grain arrows from Tenpoint on Amazon.
+If you want to reach speeds in the range of 466-480 FPS, then I’d recommend buying the Pro-Lite 370-grain arrows from Tenpoint on Amazon.

-The crossbow comes with a mountable quiver that can hold a total of four arrows with or wihtout broadheads.
+The crossbow comes with a mountable quiver that can hold a total of four arrows with or without broadheads.